-- 4.4.32 At 19 hectares Bridgewater Road is the largest brownfield site in the Hunslet Riverside area.
-The site is mostly vacant, but some waste processing uses occupy parts of the site.
+- 4.4.29 At 19 hectares Bridgewater Road is the largest brownfield site in the Hunslet Riverside area.
+The site is mostly vacant, but some minerals processing uses occupy parts of the site.
 Bridgewater Road is the only road access to the site linking to the Inner Ring Road via a small estate of commercial units.
 A branch line railway which serves the Tarmac plant to the north forms the north-eastern site boundary.
-The general character of the area to the north of the site is industrial, with the Knostrop WWTW to the south-east. - 4.4.33 The River Aire corridor runs along the south-western boundary of the site with over 1km of waterfront.
-This area contains some well-established planting which provides a green backdrop to the river and is an important wildlife habitat. - 4.4.34 The UDP allocation established the principle of housing development on the site, but to secure a sustainable and high quality development a number of issues need to be addressed. - 4.4.35 Given the proximity of heavy industrial uses of the north and east of the site, only part of the site is considered to be suitable for residential.
-This is reflected in the NRWLP which allocates a 7.4 hectare site on the south west part of the land for new rail sidings. - 4.4.36 This leaves an area of 11.2 hectares to the north west of the site which is considered to be suitable for housing and allocated under Policy AVL7 as Bridgewater Road North (AV40).
-This site has an estimated capacity of 425 new homes with a waterfront location.
-Achieving direct links to the rest of Hunslet on the other side of the river will
+The general character of the area to the north of the site is industrial, with the Knostrop WWTW to the south-east. - 4.4.30 The River Aire corridor runs along the south-western boundary of the site with over 1km of waterfront.
+This area contains some well-established planting which provides a green backdrop to the river and is an important wildlife habitat. - 4.4.31 The UDP allocation established the principle of housing development on the site, but to secure a sustainable and high quality development a number of issues need to be addressed. - 4.4.32 Given the proximity of heavy industrial uses of the north and east of the site, only part of the site is considered to be suitable for residential.
+This is reflected in the NRWLP which allocates a 7.4 hectare site (NRWLP Site 21) on the south west part of the land for new rail sidings.
+This allocation requires a landscape buffer to be provided between minerals rail freight and residential uses under Policy Minerals 13 (3).

-- require a new/improved pedestrian / cycle bridge which is proposed as part of the Leeds Flood Alleviation Scheme (see below). - 4.4.37 To protect the amenity of future residents it is important that a separate vehicular access is provided to serve the NRWLP site within the wider Bridgewater Road area.
-This is to avoid a situation where HGV traffic passes directly through a residential area. - 4.4.38 The site lies along two green corridors identified on Map 5 and shown on the area map.
+- 4.4.33 This leaves an area of 11.2 hectares to the north west of the site which is considered to be suitable for housing and allocated under Policy AVL7 as Bridgewater Road North (AV40).
+This site has an estimated capacity of 546 new homes with a waterfront location.
+Achieving direct links to the rest of Hunslet on the other side of the river will require a new/improved pedestrian / cycle bridge which is proposed as part of the Leeds Flood Alleviation Scheme (see below). - 4.4.34 To protect the amenity of future residents it is important that a separate vehicular access is provided to serve the NRWLP site within the wider Bridgewater Road area.
+This is to avoid a situation where HGV traffic passes directly through a residential area. - 4.4.35 The site lies along two green corridors identified on Map 5 and shown on the area map.
 The site has a key role in enhancing the River Aire corridor in terms of a green route for walking and cycling and whilst maintaining its function as a wildlife habitat.
-The Leeds Flood Alleviation Scheme removes Knostrop Cut, requiring diversion of the Trans Pennine Trail cycle path is through the Bridgewater Road site.
+The Leeds Flood Alleviation Scheme removes Knostrop Cut, requiring diversion of the Trans Pennine Trail cycle path through the Bridgewater Road site.
 This requires an alignment to be protected.
 A longer-term aspiration is to create a green route between Cross Green and Hunslet as shown on the area map.
 This can only be achieved if it is designed into the Bridgewater Road development.